zaidsaiyed/Wordle_solver_AI/README.md

 2. **Install Python**

-   Make sure you have Python 3.x installed, and then run:
+   Make sure you have Python 3.x installed, and then run

 ## Usage
 To use the solver, run the following command from the terminal: